WebOrigami/docs/content/cli/intro3.md

 The YAML data format shown above can be easier for people to read than formats like JSON.
 If you prefer, you can just as easily use the ubiquitous JSON format.

-ori itself natively understands several types of async trees:
+ori itself natively understands several types of map-based trees:

 - JSON
 - YAML
 - JavaScript objects
-- JavaScript Array, Map, or Set instances
+- JavaScript `Array`, `Iterator`, `Map`, or `Set` instances
 - JavaScript functions
 - folder trees
 - web sites (some operations require support for [JSON Keys](/async-tree/jsonKeys.html) files, discussed later)
-- any object that implements the [AsyncTree interface](/async-tree/interface.html)
+- any object that implements the [Map interface](/async-tree/interface.html)

 ## Extract specific values out of a tree